Quantum Programming Without the Quantum Physics: Conclusion

 \section{Conclusion}

 We proposed a new quantum programming paradigm, QPP.
-It builds on the established idea that quantum theory is ``just'' probability theory with negative probabilities, doing away with the concept of qubits and putting all the quantum weirdness into the quantum non-determinism effect.
+It views quantum programming as probabilistic programming with negative probabilities, doing away with the concept of qubits and putting all the quantum weirdness into the quantum non-determinism effect.
 This makes quantum programming more accessible by systematically providing computationally intuitive metaphors not involving advanced physics.
-Throughout the paper, we talk only of computationally relevant concepts such as the desire to control destructive interference for speed gains, instead of physical concepts like limitations on ripple-effects from measurements expected under the constraints of relativistic no-signaling principles, or intuition-free linear algebraic concepts like eigenvalues of Hermitian operators.
+Throughout the paper, we talk only of computationally relevant concepts like the desire to control destructive interference for speed gains, instead of physical concepts like limitations on ripple-effects from measurements due to relativistic no-signaling principles, or intuition-free linear algebraic concepts like eigenvalues of Hermitian operators.

 This paper only fleshed out the core ideas of QPP and its conceptual advantages over qubit-based programming.
-Much work remains on growing this into a full-fledged, practical programming language, adding such things to QPPL as: more advanced data types like integers, floating point, or inductive data types; user-defined functions; iteration and recursion; more sophisticated handling of allocation, especially conditional ones.
+Much work remains on growing this into a full-fledged, practical programming language, adding such things to QPPL as: more advanced data types like numbers and inductive data types, user-defined functions, iteration, and more sophisticated handling of allocation.
+Higher-level intuitions that aid algorithm design are also wanted.

-A higher-level topic of future research is communication.
+Another topic of future research is communication.
 QPP views a single lump of qubits as one quantum non-deterministic computation.
 Independent quantum computers, or mutually unentangled chunks of a single quantum computer's memory, can be naturally understood as multiple such computations.
-For the functional-programming-minded, they are like multiple monad actions of a given monad in the same program.
 Formalizing communication between such lumps as a merger of multiple non-deterministic computations would not only help to model communication protocols but also reconstruct the concept of qubits and quantum data, equipped with a perspective for better understanding and manipulating what's inside.

 \begin{credits}

 \ifanonymized (anonymized for review) \else We thank Hideaki Nishihara and Akira Mori for insightful comments on early drafts of this paper. \fi

 The author has no competing interests to declare that are relevant to the content of this article. \end{credits}